 As you work with your doctor to make the right plan for you, remember to be practical and realistic.
 Challenge yourself to change one healthy habit at a time, so you see and feel the results, and so your habits become permanent lifestyle changes.
-Working slowing over time on lifestyle adjustments will help reduce failure and help you feel confident that you can reach your healthy goals.
+Working slowly over time on lifestyle adjustments will help reduce failure and help you feel confident that you can reach your health goals.

-Moreover, adjusting lifestyle habits like sleep, stress management, eating, and exercise, can help lessen the symptoms of perimenopause and menopause and help you transition through this period of your life successfully.
+Moreover, adjusting lifestyle habits like sleep, stress management, eating, and exercise can help lessen the symptoms of perimenopause and menopause and help you transition through this period of your life successfully.

 At Moreland OB-GYN, we specialize in women’s preventive health care and prioritizing the needs of our patients.
 We hope you’ll connect with us to help answer your questions and we hope you’ll turn to our experts as a trusted resource for information.